RebornL/RFCN-pytorch.1.0/README.md

 ## Introduction

-This project is an pytorch implement R-FCN and CoupleNet, large part code is forked from [princewang1994/RFCN_CoupleNet.pytorch](https://github.com/princewang1994/RFCN_CoupleNet.pytorch).
+This project is an pytorch implement R-FCN, large part code is forked from [princewang1994/RFCN_CoupleNet.pytorch](https://github.com/princewang1994/RFCN_CoupleNet.pytorch).
 The R-FCN structure is refer to [Caffe R-FCN](https://github.com/daijifeng001/R-FCN) and [Py-R-FCN](https://github.com/YuwenXiong/py-R-FCN)

 What I have done is updating the pytorch version from 0.3 to 1.0.
 (In theory, it should support pytorch.1.x version)